Imagine that your house is on fire.

 But not the slaves, obviously.
 The settlers.

-This decision (or non-decision) set a precedent that would plague abolitionists until the Civil War.
+This decision (or non-decision) set a precedent that would plague abolitionists until the war in 1861.
 Popular sovereignty became the policy that Southern slaveholders came to feel entitled to, so by refusing to take a side on the issue, Congress had essentially strengthened a trend of inaction that favored slaveholders.

 The issue of slavery only continued, without any guidance or limitations, leaving tensions to grow.
-And in this way, the Compromise failed to actually solve the issues it was supposed to address.
+And in this way, the Compromise of 1850 failed to actually solve the issues it was supposed to address.